martahdez90/calculator/README.md

 **Bonus:**

-1. Configure the application to allow use of keyboard numpad.
+1. Configure the application to allow use of keyboard numpad. **DONE!!**

 ### 1. Code review
 BAD PRACTICES